-Research projects can be submitted in all the above Thematic Areas, including activities supporting cooperation and knowledge transfer in Austria (events, workshops, summer schools, postdocs and further networking activities).
-In addition, the ACRP will fund one Special Report for the Austrian Panel on Climate Change with the topic 'Structural conditions for climate friendly living'.
+Research projects can be submitted in all the above Thematic Areas.
+In addition, the ACRP will fund one Special Report for the Austrian Panel on Climate Change with the topic Climate change in mountain regions - challenges and opportunities.

 Proposals will be subject to a separate weighting of criteria depending on the Thematic Area.
 Interdisciplinary research teams are encouraged, but in some cases focused disciplinary research will be more effective in addressing the research issues at hand.
 Thus, a broad range of research will be eligible for funding.